christy313/javascript30/exercises/13 - Slide in on Scroll/note.md

 ## Day13 Slide in on Scroll

 ### Summary
-While scrolling down at the half way of every image but not to the image bottom, add a class named `active` to show the hidden image.
+While scrolling down at the halfway of every image but not to the image bottom, add a class named `active` to show the hidden image.

 ### Practice

-#### 1. Write a function `checkSlide`, add event listener `scroll`, and wrap the function in `debounce` function to prevent too many scrolling functions evoking.
+#### 1. Write a function `checkSlide`, add event listener `scroll`

+#### 2. Wrap the `checkSlide` function in the `debounce` function to prevent too many scrolling functions from evoking.

-#### 2. Find out the height of each conditions
+#### 3. Find out the height of each condition

-- a. `slideInAt` variable is for when sliding the half height of an image, trigger
+- a. `slideInAt` variable keeps the value of the half-height of an image

-- b.
-Calculate the height form the top until every image bottom.
+- b. `imageBottom` variable calculates image current top position + image height.

 - c.
 What I have learned in this app